-All taxis charge 35 Euro an hour.
+All taxis charge 35 Euro or less an hour.
 There will be many taxis in port at your arrival.

 Car ferries run hourly (more frequently in high season) from 7.30am to 10.30pm between Argostoli and Lixouri, on the island’s western peninsula.
 The journey takes 30 minutes, and tickets cost €2.60 per person.

-As with many waterfront towns there is a hive of activity all along it with tavernas restaurants, shops and an excellent fresh fruit and vegetable market open everyday.
-A series of earthquakes in 1953 flattened Argostoli since when the town has been rebuilt, following the original street layout, creating a very charming capital.
+As with many waterfront towns there is a hive of activity all along it with tavernas restaurants, shops, and an excellent fresh fruit and vegetable market. open every day.
+A series of earthquakes in 1953 flattened Argostoli since then the town has been rebuilt, following the original street layout, creating a very charming capital.
 Whether exploring, shopping or having a cold beer by the harbors edge Argostoli is alive and vibrant.

-Free Wifi at the pier where you are docked.
+Free Wifi at the pier where you are docked, near the tourist office.

 Many cafes offer free Wifi.